Why we wrote this guide

 VEVO videos and channels are controlled via VEVO.
 However, they display the same and are mirrored on YouTube.

-All royalties are paid to record labels for viewership on VEVO.
-Record labels have the obligation to report to and pay the music publishers who own the underlying compositions.
+All royalties for music videos and sound recordings are paid to record labels for viewership on VEVO.
+Music publishers who own the underlying compositions are now paid directly by YouTube.

-YouTube Artists - YouTube Artists provides extremely granular analytics specific to artists and bands.
+It provides some extremely granular analytics specific to artists and bands.
 One can understand fan what/when/where of music consumption.
 This is great for planning a tour.

 YouTube Analytics are accessed within the CMS or should be provided in raw form from YouTube through your monthly reports.